OpenNebula/vOneCloud-docs/source/simple_cloud_deployment/import_vcenter.rst

 **Existing VMs**

-If the vCenter infrastructure has running or powered off **Virtual Machines**, vOneCloud can import and subsequently manage them.
+If the vCenter infrastructure has running or powered off **Virtual Machines**, OpenNebula can import and subsequently manage them.
 To import vCenter VMs, proceed to the **Wilds** tab in the Host info tab representing the vCenter cluster where the VMs are running in, select the VMs to be imported and click on the import button.

 .. image:: /images/import_wild_vms.png
     :width: 90%